Which European Airlines Allow Dogs in the Cabin in 2023?

 A Russian regional airline based in Moscow, Red Wings Airline permits pets to fly in the cabin on chartered and scheduled flights.

-There is a maximum weight limit of 8kg, including the carrier, whose height should be no more than 20cm.
+There is a maximum weight limit of 8kg, including the carrier.
+Only rigid carriers are permitted with maximum dimensions of 115cm and maximum height of 20cm.
 Bookings must be made in advance, with a fee for non-standard luggage charged.

 Click here for the full pet policy.